FNLookup/data/festival/docs/blurl.md

 We can use the `playlist` value in the returned content by `https://cdn.qstv.on.epicgames.com/:sid` and decode it from base64 to get our MPD content directly, or...

-using our previously declared structure (`https://fortnite-vod.akamaized.net/:VUIDPath/:UnknownID/`) we join `main.mpd` to our URL.
+using our previously declared structure (`https://fortnite-vod.akamaized.net/:VUIDPath/:UnixDate/`) we join `main.mpd` to our URL.

 For our song this would be:

 `https://fortnite-vod.akamaized.net/yZUGFgMbTQzURFyVgh/1706206034/main.mpd`

 We have obtained our MPEG-Dash playlist.
-However, we may not be able to decrypt it without the blurl.